nikkijuk/nikkijuk.github.io/README.md

 Whatever you do; remember, many projects fail.
 Regardless of methodology.
 Is Agile better?
 Is Scrum better?
 Maybe, but it's not a a secure way to success.
+Pay close attention to feeling of people working on topic, if they believe in what they do, if they respect each other, if they are happy.
+It's not Scrum that does the work, it's your team, or: you and me and whoever we are working with.
+It's not sticking to rules, it's understanding why we are doing what we are doing.

 ## Brainhacks: How to enhance human potential usage for software development?